LoopZ/V8Power/README.txt

     /I          Write text that may waiting from the STDIN device.
     /G          Write text globally and ignore all framing.
     /L          Write text locally with regards to framing.
+(DEFAULT) /K n        Use n instead of frame character to detect bounds.
-(DEFAULT) /X code     Erase rest of line using ascii code, but don't move the cursor.
+    /X code     Erase rest of line using ascii code, but don't move the cursor.
     /E          Same as using "/X 0x20" or "/X32".
     /T file ID  Look up ID in file and process it like command line options.